santacml/pilim/README.md

 # pilim

-Pi-Limit Torch-Style Library and Original Paper Code
+Welcome to the repo for [Efficient Computation of Deep, Nonlinear, Infinite-Width Neural Networks that Learn Features](https://www.microsoft.com/en-us/research/publication/efficient-computation-of-deep-nonlinear-infinite-width-neural-networks-that-learn-features/)!

 This repo is a work in progress, we will continue to update the repo over time.
-Please feel free to add an Issue if you find a bug or have a question.
+Please feel free to add an issue if you find a bug or have a question.

-# Structure
+# Overview

-There are two main folders, [pilimit_orig](pilimit_orig) and [pilimit_lib](pilimit_lib). pilimit_orig contains the original code for the paper for reproducibility, with very light documentation. pilimit_lib is the library you should use if you want to create your own pi-nets.
-Each folder has a separate readme with instructions for use.
+There are two independent subfolders: [pilimit_orig](pilimit_orig) and [pilimit_lib](pilimit_lib). pilimit_orig contains the original code for the paper for reproducibility, with very light documentation. **pilimit_lib is the library you should use if you want to create your own pi-nets.** Each folder has a separate readme with instructions for use.

 After writing the paper, we found the code in pilimit_orig difficult for re-use.
 Given its highly specific nature, here are many "gotcha's" that are hard to work around.
 We include this library so if someone else wants to double-check our paper or reproduce it exactly, that can be done.